Information Theoretical Limits for Quantum Optimal Control Solutions: Error Scaling of Noisy Channels: Measures of signals information content

-In this section, we investigate from an information theoretical perspective the channel capacity related to the transfer of information from the control apparatus onto the system, while for now we neglect the possibly limited ability of the system to utilize this information.
-This will give us an upper bound for the channel capacity of the global channel (i.e. from the control apparatus to the final state of the system dynamics).
-This intermediate step allows us to apply directly the seminal works of Shannon\,\cite{Shannon1948,Shannon1949} and has the advantage of not being affected by the limitations regarding the dimensionality and controllability of the quantum system.
+Let us thus study, from an information theoretical perspective, the expression of the channel capacity ruling the transfer of information from the control apparatus onto the system, by initially neglecting possible limits of the system to employ this information.
+This will give us an upper bound for the channel capacity of the global channel (i.e., from the control apparatus to the final state of the system dynamics).
+This intermediate step allows us to apply directly the seminal works of Shannon\,\cite{Shannon1948,Shannon1949} and has the advantage of not being affected by the limitations due to the dimensionality and controllability of the quantum system.